janikvonrotz/PowerShell-PowerUp/README.md

 	 _/        _/
 	_/        _/

-PowerShell Profile is a Server Management Framework.
+PowerShell PowerUp is a Server Management Framework.
-Checkout the [wiki page](https://github.com/janikvonrotz/PowerShell-Profile/wiki) for more information.
+Checkout the [wiki page](https://github.com/janikvonrotz/PowerShell-PowerUp/wiki) for more information.

 # References

-> Holy fucking creeper shit, this is the best Powershell Server Management Framework I've used!
+> Holy fucking creeper shit, this is the best PowerShell Server Management Framework I've used!

 -- You in a few seconds